CTSRD-CHERI/cheribsd-getting-started/src/morello-pikvm/README.md

 3. HDMI cable from the Morello to the PiKVM

-4. Power connection to the PiKVM

-5. Do not connect any ATX headers for power/reset button control - they are not needed.
+4. Do not connect any ATX headers for power/reset button control - they are not needed.

+5. Power connection to the PiKVM

+6. Power connection to the Morello box

 ## PiKVM setup

 Follow [the PiKVM instructions about getting started with your PiKVM].
 In brief:

-1. Download the appropriate SD card image for your hardware from the PiKVM website and write it to a micro SD card (use [Raspberry Pi Imager](https://www.raspberrypi.com/software/)) and insert the card into the Pi (the slot is usually on the underside)
+1. Download the appropriate SD card image for your hardware [from the PiKVM website](https://docs.pikvm.org/flashing_os/) and write it to a micro SD card (use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) but refuse customization options).

+2. If using the DIY Zero2W you will likely need to [configure wifi](https://docs.pikvm.org/on_boot_config/) by putting the card into a computer and editing some settings files before first boot.
+You can do this on other boards if you plan to use wifi instead of Ethernet.

+3. Insert the card into the Pi (the slot is usually on the underside).

-2. Power on the Pi and let it boot.
+4. Power on the Pi and let it boot.

-3. Connect power to the Morello box but don't press the power button.
+5. Connect power to the Morello box and switch on the rear power switch but don't press the power button.

-4. Visit the website hosted on the PiKVM in your web browser (e.g. http://pikvm/ or find its IP via your router/DHCP server)
+6. Visit the website hosted on the PiKVM in your web browser (e.g. http://pikvm.local/ or find its IP via your router/DHCP server)

 Follow the [PiKVM cheat sheet](https://docs.pikvm.org/cheatsheet/) for how to interact with the PiKVM web interface and command line.
-At this point we have not booted the Morello so we'll have a black video window - this is no problem.
 The PiKVM OS is based on ArchLinuxARM, a fork of Arch Linux.
+At this point we have not booted the Morello so we'll have a black video window saying a problem with signal - this is expected.

 Open the web terminal for the PiKVM and continue below.
+You can alternatively access the terminal using SSH, as described in the cheatsheet.

 ### Filesystem modification

 Note that the PiKVM filesystem is read only by default.
 To make config changes you will need to temporarily make it read-write:

 ```
-su # (enter root password)
+su # (enter PiKVM root password)
 rw
 # make changes here
 ro
-exit # back to unprivileged user
+exit # back to unprivileged webterm user
 ```

 ### Serial port setup